Varicella virus vaccine, live (By injection)

 - A nurse or other health provider will give you this medicine.

-- Most people will need 2 shots.
+- Most people will need 2 shots of this vaccine.
 Children usually receive one shot at 12 to 15 months of age and a second shot between 4 and 6 years of age.
 Teenagers and adults should have a second shot 4 weeks after the first dose.

 - Missed dose: It is important that Varivax® be given at the proper time.
 If a scheduled shot is missed, call your doctor to make another appointment as soon as possible.